Learning Outcomes

 Introduction

 The doctrine of parliamentary sovereignty is a central principle of the UK constitution.
 It means that Parliament can make or unmake any law, and no other body can override or set aside its legislation.
 However, in practice, Parliament’s legislative supremacy is subject to important legal and political limitations.
-These include the legacy of EU law, the Human Rights Act 1998, devolution, and the courts’ recognition of constitutional principles.
-Understanding these constraints is essential for SQE1.
+These include the legacy and reshaping of EU law post‑Brexit, the Human Rights Act 1998, devolution, and judicially recognised constitutional principles such as the rule of law and access to the courts.
+Understanding how these constraints operate—and their limits—is essential for SQE1.

 The Doctrine of Parliamentary Sovereignty